Honey Whole Wheat Bread

 4 Tbsp. unsalted butter, melted

-1/2 cup white whole wheat flour (more as needed)
+1/2 cup white whole wheat flour (more or less, as needed)

 1/4 cup of your favorite whole grains (millet and Amaranth work very well), as desired

 Heat the water in the microwave until it's warm (100-110° F).
-This takes our ancient microwave about a minute and a half; yours will probably be faster!
 Pour water into a large mixing bowl and sprinkle the yeast on top.
-Pour in about 1 tsp. of honey and stir in with a fork.
+Sprinkle on about 1/2 tsp. of sugar and stir in with a fork.
 Let the mixture sit for 5-8 minutes, watching for foam to form on top.
 This process is known as "proofing the yeast;" the formation of foam tells you if the yeast is active (or not).
 Nothing is more annoying than dough that refuses to rise due to bad yeast!
 If you let it proof too long, however, the yeast will go crazy and your bread will taste kind of funky.

 Once the yeast is nice and foamy, mix in 1/3 cup honey and 5 cups of whole wheat flour, stirring after each cup.
 (If you're doing this by hand, it can be easier to work on a table, as opposed to the countertop--better height if you're short like me!)
-Turn your oven to the "warm" setting (if it's a cold day) and wait for the oven to heat.
-When it does, TURN OFF the oven and place your bowl of dough in there, covered with a towel.
-Set a timer for 30 minutes and let the dough rise.
+Turn on the light in your oven (to slightly warm it) and place your bowl of dough in there, covered with a cotton dish towel.
+Set a timer for 40 minutes and let the dough rise.
 While you're waiting, grind the flax seed (see gallery, below, for details on how to do this).

-After 30 minutes, put the dough back on the mixing stand and attach the dough hook (if using; for a nice upper-body workout, mix it all by hand!).
-Mix in the melted butter, the rest of the honey (1/3 cup), salt, white whole wheat flour (a little at a time), ground flaxseed, and your whole grain of choice.
+After 40 minutes, put the dough back on the mixing stand and attach the dough hook (if using, or just mix it all by hand).
+Stir in the melted butter, the rest of the honey (1/3 cup), salt, white whole wheat flour (a little at a time), ground flaxseed, and your whole grain of choice.
 As the dough gets thicker it will be harder to use the dough hook, so switch to a regular mixing spoon, as needed.
 You want it to still be somewhat sticky, but not so much so that it's impossible to knead.
 The flour amounts in this recipe are just a guideline, since some flours are a lot drier than others and will absorb the liquids faster.
 Adjust as needed.

-After letting the dough rise a second time, turn it out onto a floured surface and "punch down" (basically, this means that you knead the dough gently for about 30 seconds to work out the air bubbles, so the bread doesn't bake with big, hollow air pockets under the crust).
+After letting the dough rise a second time, turn it out onto a floured surface and "punch down" (basically, this means that you knead the dough gently for about a minute to work out the air bubbles, so the bread doesn't bake with big, hollow air pockets under the crust).
 Using a sharp knife, cut the dough into three roughly equal pieces.
 Shape each piece into a loaf (see picture gallery, below, for details).

 Line your bread pans with parchment paper: you will need to trim the paper so it fits inside the bread pans, so use kitchen scissors for this.
 Parchment paper helps the loaves come out of the bread pans nicely, otherwise the sides in particular tend to stick, especially if you're using cast-iron bread pans from Lodge.
 Place the loaves in the pans and let rest, covered with a towel, while you pre-heat the oven to 350° F. Make sure you have your oven set up so the rack is set up roughly in the middle of the oven (too high, and the tops will scorch; while too low, and the bottom crust will burn).
 Once the oven is heated, bake the loaves for 25 minutes.

 After the timer goes off, pull the loaves from the oven and check for doneness (the loaf in the center will often take the longest to bake, while those on either side are usually done first).
-You can do this safely by lifting the loaf out of the pan, grasping the corners of the parchment-paper lining, while wearing hot mitts to protect your fingers.
-(If you're working with Lodge bread pans, be really careful: I once burned my arm terribly on the hot cast-iron...it's easy to forget that the pans stay very hot after you take them out of the oven!
+If you're working with Lodge bread pans, please be really careful: I once burned my arm badly on the hot cast-iron...it's easy to forget that the pans stay very hot after you take them out of the oven!
 Next, flick the bottom of the loaf lightly with your fingernail.
 The sound produced should be a nice hollow thump, kind of like the sound made by beating on a little drum.
 Also, look at the sides of the loaf: if they still seem doughy and are still pale-colored (instead of golden brown), put the bread back in the oven.
 I usually let mine bake another 5-8 minutes at a time, checking and returning to the oven until they're nice and done.
 However, it's important not to overcook bread, as it gets tough when baked too long, so keep an eye on the loaves towards the end there.
 It's okay to have one loaf take longer than the rest, since they're probably not uniform in size anyway.